Communicating with Interpreters in Court

 The Court Interpreters Act was passed into law in 1978.
 The law established that individuals involved in federal proceedings have the right to a court interpreter if a language barrier affects communication and comprehension abilities.

 Before the Court Interpreters Act, court interpreters were often found at the last possible second.
 Court interpreters generally knew very little about the cases or were treated poorly by the people involved in the trial, who did not understand the skills court interpreters need to have.

 As interpreters became a required part of the judicial system, relations improved between court interpreters and lawyers as well as court administration.
 The federal government began to develop programs to certify court interpreters.

-While there is no widespread system of required certification for interpreters yet, high standards are now set everywhere for court interpreters as well as interpreters everywhere.
+While there is no widespread system of required certification for interpreters yet, high standards are now set for court interpreters everywhere.
 Interpreters in court are recognized as a vital part of the legal process.

 How to Interact with Interpreters in Court

 Court administrators should include or provide the following essential items or services for interpreters in court: